Esri/i3s-spec/docs/1.6/image.cmn.md

 # Image

 An image is a binary resource, containing a single raster that can be used to texture a feature or symbol.
 It represents one specific texture LoD.
-For details on texture organization, please refer to the section on Texture resources.
+For details on texture organization, please refer to the section on texture resources.

 ### Related: